levivm/levivm.github.i/_posts/2016-06-04-removing-git-branches-in-batch.markdown

 Sometimes, we get a point where we have many branch that we don't need anymore.
 It can be a tedious task delete them one by one.

-In order to avoid that, I made an script where we just need to specify which branch we don't want to delete.
-Just run the script and that is, all your ugly/unfriendly branches have been gone.
+In order to avoid that, I made a script where we just need to specify which branches we don't want to delete, just run the script and that is all.
+Your ugly/unfriendly branches have been gone.

 {% highlight bash %}